 Today - any Irish occasion will do!

-I'm so glad you asked!
 This Irish cookie recipe is one of many Irish desserts, which you can find here!
 And satisfying your Irish sweet tooth is a great way to express your Irish side!

 If you would like to know more about Irish food in general, visit our Irish recipes section here!